#best advisor - Copy

 Chapter 7: Common Mistakes and How to Avoid Them

-Avoidance: Engage in comprehensive education and hands-on mentorship.
-Learn effective negotiation tactics and understand necessary documentation thoroughly.
+Not knowing effective communication or which forms to use.
+Engage in comprehensive education and hands-on mentorship; learn effective negotiation tactics and necessary documentation.

 Chapter 8: The Importance of Consistent Effort

-While REISkills.Academy provides comprehensive “lessons on how to do deals” covering marketing, negotiation, contracts, and business promotion, a fundamental principle is clearly stated: “But you have to do the work!”.
+While REISkills.Academy provides comprehensive “lessons on how to do deals” covering marketing, negotiation, contracts, and business promotion, a fundamental principle remains:

 Glossary of Key Terms by Category